 Baby Step 2 – Pay off all non-mortgage debt using the Debt Snowball

 For many people, Baby Step 2 is the biggest challenge and the step that takes the longest time.
-In this step you’ll focus on paying off all of your debt except for your mortgage using a technique known as the debt snowball.
+In this step, you’ll focus on paying off all of your debt except for your mortgage using a technique known as the debt snowball.

 To implement the debt snowball method, you make a list of all of your debts and organize them by balance, with the smallest one at the top of the list and the largest at the bottom.
-After paying your basic living expenses every month, you put all of your extra money towards your debts, starting with the smallest debt first.
+After paying your basic living expenses every month, you put all of your extra money toward your debts, starting with the smallest debt first.

 This helps you build quick wins, and keeps you focused and committed so that you don’t lose sight of the goal while paying off your larger debts.

 View this post on Instagram

 Remember making snowmen as a kid?
 You would start with a small snowball, then roll it along the ground, picking up more snow until you had a massive snowman belly.
 That’s the concept behind the debt snowball.
 While you are paying off debt, you make minimum payments on all but one debt account.
 Why is it called the debt snowball?
 Because the amount you put towards principle (your balance) snowballs every month.
 You keep putting the same amount of money towards your debts, even as you pay each one off, increasing the amount that goes towards principal over interest.
 Do you have a method for paying off your debt?
 Have you ever tried the snowball method?

 If you have a lot of debt, you may be working on this step for a long time.
 But remember, the more you cut your expenses and the more you increase your income, the faster you’ll get through this step.

 Baby Step 3 – Save 3-6 months of expenses